Breakmyday/Peck/README.md

 4. Use the Peck function with the following command:

-`Send-KeyPeck-Text "your_text_here" -TypeDelay 50 -StartDelay 3 -Loop -EnterLine`
+`Send-KeyPeck -Text "your_text_here" -TypeDelay 50 -StartDelay 3 -Loop -EnterLine`

 Replace `"your_text_here"` with the text you want to type.
 You can also customize the other parameters as needed: